 Dr. Swan was named Director of Global Programs and Outreach for the College of Communication and Information in 2006.
 He has helped develop five study abroad programs for the college and has led groups of students to Prague on three occasions.
 He developed the semester long CCI Global Communication Scholars Program in Sydney, Australia in 2016.
 He has received several grants related to international journalism and broadcasting.
 He received a 5-year $1.6 million grant from IREX and USAID to strengthen journalism education in Jordan where he worked with two universities.
 He has also received two grants from the US State Department do develop exchange programs with the University of Zagreb in Croatia.
 In 2020, he received another grant from the US State Department to develop university partnerships with three universities in Serbia including the exchange of faculty and students with the University of Tennessee.

-Dr. Swan served as the news trainer and consultant for 5 News Corp owned stations in Bulgaria, Serbia, Poland, and Latvia.
+Dr. Swan served as the news trainer and consultant for five News Corp owned stations in Bulgaria, Serbia, Poland, and Latvia.

 Swan has also conducted more than 20 workshops for visiting groups of international broadcast managers in Washington D.C. and at the University of Tennessee including groups from Slovakia, Macedonia, Albania, Bulgaria, Nigeria, Kosovo, Bosnia, Latvia, and Serbia.

 Swan has received two Fulbright Specialist appointments.
 The first was at the University of Zagreb in Croatia where he taught television news reporting, producing, and performance.
-His second Fulbright was in Ethiopia where he taught at two universities: The University Hawassa and the University of Haramaya.
+His second Fulbright was in Ethiopia where he taught at two universities: Hawassa University and Haramaya University.

 Dr. Swan is the author of two books on Principles of Broadcast Management for Eastern Europe, published by the International Broadcasting Bureau in Prague.
 He has written more than 150 articles on broadcast management and journalism distributed to affiliates of Voice of America and Radio Free Europe/Radio Liberty in Prague His teaching interests include broadcast journalism, media management, sports broadcasting, and international broadcasting.
 He is also the author of a chapter in the NAB Engineering Handbook on Management.
 He is currently completing a book on International Media Training.